 Build a culture of sharing and innovation to build a strong team

 Foster a culture where everyone’s ideas are heard to allow more innovation to take place.
-The added bonus is that the project team itself becomes a lot stronger — team members are far more open to suggesting and working through ideas if they know they’ll be heard, rather than thinking they’ll be shouted down all the time.
+The bonus is that the project team itself becomes a lot stronger — team members are far more open to suggesting and working through ideas if they know they’ll be heard, rather than thinking they’ll be shouted down all the time.

 Know the Limitations of Your Project Team — And Yourself